denheck/denheck.github.io/_drafts/binary-search-tree.md

 {% endhighlight %}

-This may not seem like much but as the amount of data stored in the tree increases it becomes more useful.
-Now I am going to create a tree building function to demonstrate how much faster we can find the number 3 in a group of 10 numbers.
+The example above may not seem like much but as the amount of data stored in the tree increases it becomes more useful.
+To demonstrate this I am going to show how fast it can find the number 3 in a group of 10 numbers.
+In order to do this, I will start by creating a helper function to make building the tree much easier.

 {% highlight javascript %}